 What is an EMP

 An EMP is an activity specific plan that aims to ensure appropriate environmental management practices are implemented during the various stages of that activity.

 It identifies the key environmental matters associated with an activity and provides strategies and plans for managing them effectively.

 An EMP is not just an approval document.
 It is an implementation and management tool for the petroleum interest holder (proponent) to manage field operations.
 It also informs statutory compliance by the regulator to verify that environmental outcomes are being achieved.

 The EMP process

-The Department of Environment and Natural Resources will coordinate agency comments on a submitted EMP and undertake preliminary assessment of the document against the Petroleum (Environment) Regulations 2016.
+The Department of Environment, Parks and Water Security will coordinate agency comments on a submitted EMP and undertake preliminary assessment of the document against the Petroleum (Environment) Regulations 2016.

 An EMP is provided to the Northern Territory Environment Protection Authority (NT EPA) for consideration under the Petroleum (Environment) Regulations 2016.
 The NT EPA review an EMP under the Petroleum (Environment) Regulations 2016 and makes a recommendation to the Minister.
 The Minister must consider the NT EPA's recommendation before making a decision whether to approve an EMP.

 The Minister will consider an EMP and may approve the activity if satisfied that the objectives and approval criteria of the Petroleum (Environment) Regulations 2016 have been met.
 In particular, an EMP must demonstrate that all environmental impacts and risks associated with the activity are reduced to a level that is as low as reasonable practical and acceptable.

 Where the proposed activities involve petroleum well drilling or hydraulic fracturing, an EMP is released for a 28 calendar day public comment period.
 The Minister must consider these public comments when making a decision.